 The golden chain tree is a favorite in English country gardens, but given its small size, it also works well in small, urban gardens.
 You can also plant several together in a small grove.

 These flowering trees are extremely popular in the South since they bloom brightly through the hottest weather from midsummer to autumn.
 These small trees grow to between 15 and 25 feet tall and thrive in U.S. Department of Agriculture plant hardiness zones 6 through 9.
-If you don't want pink flowers, you can find cultivars with white, lavender or red flowers.
+You can find cultivars with white, pink, lavender or red flowers.
 Plant them in full sun in well-drained soil.

 - Arbor Day Foundation: Top 10 Flowering Trees